 How much does development cost?

-Depends on complexity.
+It depends on the complexity.
 A simple REST API — from $200, a full-fledged product with authorization, payments, and PWA — from $1000.
 I always provide a detailed estimate after analyzing the requirements.

 ⸻